Fake news in India: Fact checking organisations

 Fact-checking in India has become a business, spurning the creation of fact-checking websites such as BOOM, Alt News, Factly and SMHoaxSlayer.
 Media houses also have their own fact-checking departments now such as the India Today Group, Times Internet has TOI Factcheck and The Quint has WebQoof.
 India Today Group, Vishvas.news, Factly, Newsmobile, and Fact Crescendo (all International Fact-Checking Network certified) are Facebook partners in fact-checking.

+Google has introduced a new feature called "About This Result" to combat misinformation.
+This feature allows users to assess information and understand its source.
+It is available globally and supports nine Indian languages including Hindi, Tamil, Bengali, Marathi, Gujarati, Telugu, Malayalam, Kannada, and Punjabi.
+The feature provides additional context, empowering users to make informed decisions about which websites to visit and determine the most useful results.

-Grassroot measures
+Grassroots measures

 In some parts of India like Kannur in Kerala, the government conducted fake news classes in government schools.
 Some say the government should conduct more public-education initiatives to make the population more aware of fake news.

-In 2018, Google News launched a program to train 8000 journalists in seven official Indian languages including English.
+In 2018, Google News launched a program to train 8,000 journalists in seven official Indian languages, including English.
 The program, Google's largest training initiative in the world, would spread awareness of fake news and anti-misinformation practices such as fact-checking.

 Countermeasures by social media companies

 In India, Facebook has partnered with fact-checking websites such as BOOM and Webqoof by The Quint.
 Following over 30 killings linked to rumours spread over WhatsApp, WhatsApp introduced various measures to curb the spread of misinformation, which included limiting the number of people a message could be forwarded to as well as introducing a tip-line among other measures such as suspending accounts and sending cease-and-desist letters.
 WhatsApp also added a small tag, forwarded, to relevant messages.
-They also started a course for digital literacy and came out with full page advertisements in newspapers in multiple languages.
-Twitter has also taken action to curb the spread of fake news such as deleting accounts.
+They also started a course for digital literacy and came out with full-page advertisements in newspapers in multiple languages.
+Twitter also took action to curb the spread of fake news such as deleting accounts.